shuai-xu/flink/docs/dev/table/streaming/temporal_tables.md

 under the License.
 -->

-Temporal Tables represent a concept of changing table that its data with a time period during which that data is deemed to be effective or valid along some time dimension.
+Temporal Tables represent a concept of changing table that its data is deemed to be effective or valid along some time period.

 The changing table can be a changing history table which underlying is an append-only table and Flink can keep track of the changes and allows for accessing the table's content at a certain point in time within a query.
 Currently is supported by so-called [Temporal Table Function Join](joins.html#join-with-a-temporal-table-function).

-On the other hand, the changing table can also be a changing dimension table which underlying is a remote database and Flink allows for accessing the table's content at ProcessingTime within a query.
+On the other hand, the changing table can also be a changing dimension table which underlying is an external database and Flink allows for accessing the table's content at ProcessingTime within a query.
 Currently is supported by so-called [Temporal Table Join](joins.html#join-with-a-temporal-table).

+The "Temporal Table Function Join" and "Temporal Table Join" is different at sql syntax and runtime execution, but they come from the same motivation.
+The difference is explained in the [join section](joins.html#join-with-a-temporal-table).

 * This will be replaced by the TOC
 {:toc}